NAME AND SHAME: Court Results for Worksop and Retford

 ASSAULT

-Martin Jones, 30, of Rampton Hospital, Retford.
-Assaulted a male.
-Sent to prison for four months.
+Philippa Booth, 26, of West Hill Road, Retford.
+Assaulted a female by beating her.
+Discharged conditionally for six months.
+Also ordered to pay £40 court costs and a £15 victim surcharge.

-Mark Lane, 50, of Plantation Hill, Worksop.
-Assulted a male by beating him.
-Fined £60.
-Also ordered to pay £60 in compensation.
+Matthew Marr, 21, of Bracebridge Avenue, Worksop.
+While in a police car assaulted a police constable by spitting on him.
+Also damaged a police vehicle by rubbing blood over the rear headrest.Community order made with alcohol treatment requirement.
+Also ordered to pay £120 in compensation.

-Kaine Ebbs, 19, of Rufford Street, Worksop.
+Levi Stafford, 19, of Markham Close, Ollerton.
 Assaulted a male by beating him.
-Community order made with unpaid work requirement.
-Must complete 100 hours of unpaid work.
-Also ordered to pay court costs of £85 and a victim surcharge of £85.
+Community order made with curfew requirement and electronic monitoring.
+Also ordered to pay £85 court costs and an £85 victim surcharge.

-Dean Binder, 27, of Baulk Lane, Worksop.
-Assaulted a woman by beating her.
-Committed to prison for 14 weeks.
-Also ordered to pay a £115 victim surcharge.
+Richard Taylor, 48, of Queen Street, Worksop.
+Assaulted a male whereby he lunged towards him and make threats of physical violence towards him.
+Assaulted a female by beating her whereby her pushed her to the chest causing pain and discomfort.
+Committed to prison for four weeks suspended for 12 months.
+Also ordered to pay a victim surcharge of £115.

-Glyn James, 54, of The Oval, Retford.
-Assaulted a male.
-Fined £300.
-Must also pay £100 in compensation along with £85 court costs and a victim surcharge of £30.

 MOTORING

-Alan Zielenski, 24, of Watson Road, Worksop.
-On a public road, namely Sutton Road, drove a car at a speed exceeding 30mph in a 30mph zone.
+Nerijus Becelis, 29, of Norfolk Street, Worksop.
+Drove a car on a public road, namely Potter Street in Worksop, after consuming so much alcohol that the proportion of it in his breath, namely 92 microgrammes in 100 mililitres of breath, exceeded the legal limit.
+The legal limit is 35 microgrammes.
+Also drove said car without an insurance policy in place.
+Banned from driving for 25 months.Fined £500.
+Also ordered to pay £85 in court costs and a victim surcharge of £55.

+David Wright, 24, of Hannah Park View, Worksop.
+Knowing that a vehicle had been taken without the consent of the owner, drove said vehicle without a licence.
 Driving record endorsed with three points.
-Fined £80.
-Also ordered to pay a victim surcharge of £20.
+Fined £180.
+Also ordered to pay £85 court costs and a £20 victim surcharge.

-Sarah Bailey, 42, of Raines Park Road, Worksop.
-Having been required by or onbehalf of the chief officer for Nottinghamshire Police, failed to give information relating to the identity of a driver who was alleged to have been guilty of an offence.
-Driving record endorsed with six points.
+Devon Watson, 23, of HMP Ranby, Retford.
+Used a car in a public place, namely Yorke Street, without a driving licence and without an insurance policy in place.
+Banned from driving for 12 months.
+Also ordered to pay £85 court costs and a £20 victim surcharge.

+Harpreet Singh, 30, of Cheapside, Worksop.
+Used a car in a public place, namely Talbot Road, without an insurance policy in place.
+Banned from driving for 12 months.
 Fined £660.
-Also ordered to pay court costs of £85 and a £66 victim surcharge.
+Also ordered to pay court costs of £85 and a victim surcharge of £66.

 DISORDER